meng-xu-cs/watspeed-platsec-course/lab1/guide.md

-# Lab 1 - Container Inside Virtual Machine
+# Lab 1 - Docker Inside VM

 This introductory lab intends to familiarize you with the Ubuntu operating system (a Linux distribution) and